 It is hard to look away from the pastel buildings that line the streets in Hamilton, but when you do you'll realize there is a wealth of nature to be explored in the capital city of Bermuda.
 Parks are an easy and obvious choice, but if you're willing to venture just outside of city limits you can do some hiking, visit a forest preserve, and even spend some time checking out a zoo or aquarium.

-Do you hope to enjoy more of your vacation outdoors?
-You may be happy to find out that the area has a good selection of nature preserves nearby.
+Do you enjoy spending time out in the fresh air?
+You may be happy to learn the area has quite a number of nature preserves nearby.

 Spittal Pond Nature Reserve: Spittal Pond Nature Reserve is the largest protected wildlife area on Bermuda, encompassing around sixty-four acres.
 The large area consequently means that there is a very varied ecosystem in the park, letting many people with different preferences stay entertained.